- This project will be advertised for competitive bid in spring 2015.

 - Fall 2014: Begin property acquisitions

-- Fall 2015: Advertise project to contractors for construction
+- Spring 2015: Advertise project to contractors for construction

 The project received funded by a $2.4 million from the 2013 Washington State Federal Lands Access Program grant.
 The purpose of the program is to improve safe access to recreational and scenic activities within the Mount Baker-Snoqualmie National Forest.